Russia’s service PMI soars to 58.1 in March as the sector bounces back from the sanctions shock

 “The rise in output was the fastest since August 2020 and historically elevated,” S&P said.
 “Supporting the increase in output was a quicker rate of new business growth in March.
 The upturn was broad-based, with service providers registering the sharper rise in client demand.
 A renewed increase in service sector new exports was offset by weaker foreign demand for manufactured goods, however.”

-Nevertheless, firms are still battling inflation which remains in double digits, but that pressure is starting to ease thanks to the aggressive tightening policy of the CBR. (chart) The rates of input cost and output charge inflation eased to the slowest since January 2021.
-The CBR said this week that it expects inflation to fall from its current 11% to the target rate of 4% in the coming months, but then to increase again in the autumn.
-The rate of increase in operating expenses eased to the slowest since January 2021, however, amid some reports of a moderation in price hikes at suppliers.
+Nevertheless, firms are still battling inflation which remains in double digits, but that pressure is starting to ease thanks to the aggressive tightening policy of the CBR. (chart) The rates of input cost and output charge inflation eased to their slowest since January 2021.
+The CBR said this week that it expects inflation to fall from its current 11% to the target rate of 4% in the coming months, but then to rise again in the autumn.
+The rate of increase in operating expenses eased to its slowest since January 2021, however, amid some reports of a moderation in price hikes at suppliers.

 The PMIs are being lifted by a revival in the Russian economy as it bounces back from the shock of sanctions imposed last year, plus a fillip from the heavy state military spending.
 While Russia’s economy contracted by 2.1% in 2022, economists are predicting growth, albeit mild, for this year of between 0.3% and 1%.